yy3488/b9122/grading/dry.md

-# DRY / Don't Repeat Yourself
+# Guidance / grading on DRY / Don't Repeat Yourself

 This document explains our human judgment on what constitutes "DRY" code.